Unsupervised Learning of Local Discriminative Representation for Medical Images

-The proposed method is further applied to some typical medical image analysis tasks.
-The proposed method is firstly used to train feature extractors for fundus images and chest X-ray images.
-Then, the learnt features are applied to two different tasks.
-(1) The learnt features are utilized in 9 different downstream tasks via transfer learning, including segmentations of retinal vessel, optic disk (OD), recognition of haemorrhages, hard exudates, etc., to enhance the performances of these tasks.
-(2) Inspired by specialists' ability of recognizing anatomical structures based on prior knowledge, we utilize the learnt features to cluster local regions of the same anatomical structure under the guidance of topological priors generated by simulation or from other structures with similar topology.
+The proposed method is further applied to several typical medical image analysis tasks respectively in fundus images and chest X-ray images: (1) The learnt features are utilized in 9 different downstream tasks via transfer learning, including segmentations of retinal vessel, optic disk (OD) and lungs, detection of haemorrhages and hard exudates, etc., to enhance the performances of these tasks.
+(2) Inspired by specialists' ability of recognizing anatomical structures based on prior knowledge, we utilize the learnt features to cluster local regions of the same anatomical structure under the guidance of topological priors, which are generated by simulation or from other structures with similar topology.